-The Corporation provides a limited number of perquisites to its Named Management which vary by title but do not account for a material portion of the overall compensation of the Named Management, with the exception of Mr. Jon Lyons, who receives additional benefits related to his residency in Mongolia.
+The Corporation provides a limited number of perquisites to its Named Management which vary by title but do not account for a material portion of the overall compensation of the Named Management, with the exception of Mr. Jon Lyons, Vice-President Projects, who receives benefits related to his residency in Mongolia.
 For example, the Corporation offers paid parking and memberships in industry-related organizations.
 The Corporation awards these perquisites as tools for attraction, retention and motivation.